6 MW DC project located in Sterling, MA.

 The West Pemberton Sola and Jacobstown Solar projects are a total size of 31.5 MW DC located in Burlington and Warren County, NJ.

 North Carolina Solar

 The Dunn Solar, Rose Hill Solar & Franklin Solar projects are a total size of 70 MW DC located in Dunn, NC, Rose Hill, NC and Louisburg, NC.

 The North Star Solar Project provides Xcel Energy with a cost-effective and efficient solution to meeting their 1.5 percent solar energy requirement in Minnesota.

 West Vineland and North Vineland Solar facilities supply energy to the Vineland Municipal Electric Utility (VMEU).

 The Butler Solar project originated through a competitive bid process announced by Georgia Power.

 Amazon Solar Farm Virginia – Southhampton

 The Comanche Solar project was selected by Xcel Energy through a competitive bid process to supply the majority of its solar generation portfolio.
-The project was found to be more cost effective than natural gas on a do

 The Sterling Solar and Berkley East Solar projects are a total size of 6 MW DC located in Sterling and Berkley, MA.